© 2025 WYSO

 Kaitlin Schroeder

-The White House has announced plans to rescind funds for public broadcasting.
+Federal funding for public media has been eliminated.
 What is the impact on WYSO?

-WYSO is one of 1,500+ locally and independently managed stations that are funded in part by the Corporation for Public Broadcasting through an annual Community Service Grant.
+WYSO is one of 1,500+ locally and independently managed stations that were funded in part by the Corporation for Public Broadcasting (CPB) through an annual Community Service Grant.
 And we rely on pooled resources from CPB including satellite interconnection, emergency alert systems, and the ability to collectively license music.

-If federal funding for public broadcasting were to be rescinded, the whole network would be impacted in ways that would also impact WYSO.
+Now that this funding is gone for at least the next 2 years, the whole network would be impacted in ways that will also impact WYSO.

 What are the key things I should know about federal funding for public broadcasting?

-• Public media reaches 99% of the U.S. population and serves millions of Americans every day.
+• Public media currently reaches 99% of the U.S. population and serves millions of Americans every day.
+This broad reach could decrease because some rural and very small stations may not survive this funding loss—even if it is temporary.

 • CPB funding allows public media stations to pool resources towards satellite interconnection, emergency alert systems, music licensing and development of educational programs, all of which would be too expensive for stations to do on their own.